TheOdinProject/curriculum/rails_programming/forms_and_authentication/sessions_cookies_authentication.md

 ### Basic and Digest Authentication

 <span id="http-authentication">If you're looking for a very casual and insecure way of authenticating people, HTTP Basic authentication can be used.
 We won't cover the details here, but it basically involves submitting a username and password to a simple form and sending it (unencrypted) across the network.
-You use the `#http_basic_authenticate_with` method to do so (see the reading for examples) and to restrict access to certain controllers without it.
+You use the `#http_basic_authenticate_with` method to do so (see the reading for examples) and to restrict access to certain controllers without it.</span>

 For a slightly more secure (over HTTP) authentication system, use HTTP Digest Authentication.
 We'll again not cover it here.
 It relies on a `#before_action` running a method which calls upon `#authenticate_or_request_with_http_digest`, which takes a block that should return the "correct" password that should have been provided.

-The problem with both of these is that they hard code user names and passwords in your controller (or somewhere), so it's really just a band-aid solution.</span>
+The problem with both of these is that they hard code user names and passwords in your controller (or somewhere), so it's really just a band-aid solution.

 ### Rolling Your Own Auth